SidjHM/SidjHM.github.io/_posts/2025-02-04-Altair-Data-Visualizations.md

 X-Axis, Y-Axis, Color of Rectangle

 ## **My Attempt**
-I tried to replicate this graph using Vega's Airports dataset, and was successful.
-The bubbles of each airport to generate than the concentric circles, and while the sizing took time to perfect, I feel like I had a decent sizing of each rectangle relative to others.
+I tried to replicate this graph using Vega's Cars dataset, and was successful.
+I graphed the horsepower vs miles_per_gallon, setting the size of the bubble to indicate its weight, while each bubble's color indicated its country of origin.
+My github repository contains the image of my graph, while the interactive version is down below.

+### **My Graph**